ywen/model_presenter/README.md

 The presenter puts more emphasis on JSON representation of a business model object.
 But it can be used in classic HTML view just as easy.

 The gem is not trying to provide a automagic way to look cool.
 Rather, it focuses on explicitly expressing the intent of a Presenter class.
+Please read the usage for the details

 ## Installation